 Papal Basilicas Rome

 The main distinction of the Papal Basilicas is that they each have a special “holy door”.
 These doors are only opened during Jubilee years.
 All one’s sins will be forgiven if one manages to go through each of these doors within one day in one of these holy years.
-Unfortunately the last Jubilee was in the year 2000, so the next holy year is still 13 years away.
+The next Jubilee will be in 2025.

-The only ones allowed to celebrate Mass in these basilicas are the Pope or those especially delegated by the Pope.
+The only priests allowed to celebrate Mass in these basilicas are the Pope himself or those especially delegated by the Pope.

 It was Pope Benedict XVI who changed the classification from patriarchal to papal basilica, thereby relinquishing the title of Patriarch of the West.